Lawsuits over Trump business threaten to tie up presidency - Business - NZ Herald News

 "We've had presidents before who were rich, but we're in some uncharted territory given Trump's wealth and his myriad of business interests," said Saikrishna Prakash, a professor at the University of Virginia School of Law who specializes in constitutional separation of powers.

-Prakash said Trump's businesses could also be tempting legal targets because potential plaintiffs may think he would be more likely to settle cases " as he did with Trump University fraud lawsuits in the weeks after the election.
+Prakash said potential plaintiffs may think Trump would be more likely to settle cases.

-Trump paid $25 million to settle three lawsuits alleging the real estate school misled students into paying as much as $35,000 a year for instruction of little value.
+In the weeks after the election, Trump paid $25 million to settle three lawsuits alleging Trump University misled students into paying as much as $35,000 a year for instruction of little value.
 Trump said he did nothing wrong and was only settling so he could focus on the presidency.

-The Trump Organization's general counsel, Alan Garten, rejects the idea that the company is now more willing to pay judgments to plaintiffs, noting that Trump sat for a deposition last week instead of settling.
-Garten said the Trump Organization faces dozens of lawsuits, but most are small " personal injury lawsuits brought by visitors to Trump hotels and resorts, for example, or lawsuits brought by the company against guests who left without paying.
-He said no more than a dozen cases are significant.

 Trump has decided to pursue two lawsuits against chefs" Jose Andres and Geoffrey Zakarian" who pulled out of restaurant deals in his new Washington hotel after the candidate made disparaging comments during his campaign about Mexican immigrants in the U.S. illegally.